 You can also deliver your recyclables to the Monongalia County Community Recycling Center (River Road on Westover side on Monongahela River).

-Republic Services, formerly Allied Waste, is the contracted trash and recycle collection company for the City of Morgantown.
+Republic Services, formerly Republic Services, is the contracted trash and recycle collection company for the City of Morgantown.

 Trash is picked up weekly at curbside for all areas except the high density WVU Student areas listed below.